jaradgray/ross_quotes_mobile/README.md

  - app can crash if it tries to set a ImageView's source with a "content://*" Uri when Storage permission is denied

 Current branch state:
+ - create an in-memory, scaled Bitmap from the Uri selected in EditContactFragment.onActivityResult()
- - save a scaled Bitmap to a File in app-specific external storage
+ - save the in-memory Bitmap to a File in app-specific external storage on EditContactFragment save button click

 ---